kunlin0814/TORSMIC/README.md

 e.
 Oral melanoma - OM
 f.
 Osteosarcoma - OSA
 f.
 Prostate cancer - PRO
 If your sample is derived from the same tumor type shown above, please use the same acronym, but if your dataset doesn't have the tumor type shown above, then you can name your tumor type as you like.
+Ex: OSA_PRJNA000001

 5. Required package/software loading: the shell script contain lines for loading required package/software that are unique to the UGA (Sapelo2) platform.
 If your platform uses a different approach of loading package/software, you will need to make corresponding changes in the script for lines below.